R-Madhavan/Stock_Trading_News_Alert_System/README.md

 # Stock Trading and News Alert System
 ![OptionSweepsTradeuiGIF](https://github.com/user-attachments/assets/7c518557-fcc5-41df-9e44-be62c65dd7c3)

 This Python script monitors the stock price of a specified company (e.g., Tesla Inc.) and sends SMS notifications with recent news articles when there's a significant price change.
 It uses the Alpha Vantage API to check stock price changes, the News API to fetch relevant news articles, and Twilio to send SMS notifications.
+In this project we used Tesla Inc. Stock price and alert Message.

 ## Table of Contents